-If you ignore the signs and moor in the Park, and do not move on, as a last resort, The Trust will need to move your boat a short distance to Bow Free Wharf, using our contractors District Enforcement Ltd where you'll be easily able to collect it.
+If you ignore the signs and moor in the park, and do not move on, as a last resort, we will need to move your boat a short distance to Bow Free Wharf, using our contractors District Enforcement Ltd, where you'll be easily able to collect it.

 Last date edited: 11 November 2020